Where His Treasure Was, There Was His Heart

 Father André remained close to his spiritual son, offering reassurance and comfort, helping him to trust in the love of the Heart of Jesus for him.
 On June 17, 1903, Father Marie-Joseph received Holy Communion for the last time and, a few moments later, passed into the contemplation of Christ face to face.
 The beautiful collect composed for his liturgical memorial sums up his life:

 O Lord, Glory of the lowly,

-who didst inspire a burning love for the Eucharist in Blessed Joseph Mary,
+who inspired a burning love for the Eucharist in Blessed Joseph Mary,

-and didst lead him through the Heart of Jesus into the desert;
+and led him into the desert through the Heart of Jesus;

-grant, we beseech Thee, that by his intercession and example
+grant, we beseech you, that by his intercession and example

 we may prefer nothing to Christ,